I Want That Job!: Video editor

 Growth is Expected Through 2028

-According to May 2018 national labor data, the mean annual wage for a video editor was just under $87,000 and the median annual wage was almost $63,000.
-The job growth projection between 2018 and 2028—at the time—was expected to be 14 percent.
+According to 2019 national labor data, the mean annual wage for a video editor was just under $87,300.

 Video editors not only work on television shows, movies, and commercials, but also promotional videos, educational and training videos, and presentations.